• Skip to primary navigation

 Make it Vegan - To make Vegan Harissa Pasta, use a Vegan Cream or Cashew Cream by soaking and blending cashews.

-Cream - Use 2 tbsp creme fraiche instead to give it a slightly sour tang.
+Cream - Use 2 tablespoon creme fraiche instead to give it a slightly sour tang.
 You can also use creamy Mascarpone instead or a spoonful of Greek Yoghurt.
 If using Yoghurt or Creme Fraiche, stir them in at the very end.

 Oil - You can reduce the quantity of oil if you prefer.